deepsea-inria/pasl/pctl/README.md

 iterator](http://en.cppreference.com/w/cpp/concept/RandomAccessIterator).
-The main difference between the two is that, with the random-access iterator, an iterable value necessarily has the ability to dereference, whereas with our `Iter` class this feature is not used and therefore not required.
+The main difference between the two is that, with the random-access iterator, an iterable value necessarily has the ability to dereference, whereas with our `Iter` class this feature is not used by the parallel-for loop and therefore not required.

 #### Loop body {#lp-i}